Zoom on the Pulsar PG6000

 The Pulsar PG6000 is powered by a 302 cc (10 hp) Ducar OHV 4-stroke engine.
 It delivers 120/240V, runs on gasoline and offers a running wattage of 5000W as well as a peak wattage of 6000W.

-Enjoying a noise rating of 72 dBA (just slightly more noisy than a shower), this generator gets running thanks to a simple traditional pull-start mechanism.
+At a noise rating of 72 dBA (just slightly more noisy than a shower), the generator is started via a simple traditional pull-start mechanism.

 With a fuel capacity of 6.6 gallons, the PG6000 may run for around 13.5 hours at 50% load with a full tank (fuel consumption around 0.49 GPH).

 It also sports 1 DC outlet: there's a 12V 8A output with which charging your batteries is made easy.

-This Pulsar generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
-However, it is still not quite RV ready.
-Besides, due to the featured twist-lock L14-30R receptacle, the PG6000 is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.
+Even if this Pulsar generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.
+Besides, as the PG6000 holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

-The control panel of the PG6000 includes a convenient meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The control panel of the PG6000 includes a convenient meter, which displays voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

 In addition to this info, a light indicator allows you to instantly see if its oil levels are insufficient.